whoever11/u4_lab_django_REST_API/README.md

 Now that we have experience working with multiple forms of relational databases through Sequelize and now Django, lets build up a quick database to practice up our skills.

 Create a table of teams in a sports league (any league - NFL, NHL, MLB, NBA).
-Each team should have a Name, Location, Conference, as well as a number of Wins and Losses through the season.
+Each team should have a Name, Location, Division, as well as a number of Wins and Losses through the season.
 Once our Teams model has been created, lets add some players to each team.
 Each player should have a name, position, age, a variable whether or not they are on the Injured Reserved list, and any number of other stats that you think are relevant.
 These players should belong to their respective teams.

 What kind of relationship is Team -> Players?
 How about Players -> Teams?